How To Control Wasps Nests

 If the nest is not accessible from within the roof, then you have a couple of options.
 Use a ladder and the bellows or Pump Duster and dust directly into the wasp nest entry point using Rentokil Wasp Nest Killer Powder, or Ficam D, alternatively, for safety, use a high reach dust applicator such as the Dustick (18 foot reach) or the DR5 Compression Duster (reach depends on number of 1.5 metre extension lances used).

-If you are going to deal with a nest from a ladder, then we stronly recommend the use of full protective clothing ie: Beekeepers Suit, link above.
+If you are going to deal with a nest from a ladder, then we strongly recommend the use of full protective clothing ie: Beekeepers Suit.

 Destroying a Wasp Nest in a Roof Void